Haldane Duncan: Expanding his horizons

-His first major Drama was “The Old Master” by Donald Campbell, in a story featuring Andrew Keir celebrating his 100th birthday.
+His first major drama was “The Old Master” by Donald Campbell, in a story featuring Andrew Keir celebrating his 100th birthday.
 John Welsh and Rowena Cooper were also in it.
 He had continued to direct episodes of Take the High Road well into 1985, but still found time to make a series for new writers called Preview.
-The titles included Should we come back to-morrow (with Maurice Roeves) by James Graham and Midnight Feast (with Robert Addie) by Michael Wilcox.
-It told the story of "[t]wo public schoolboys [who] gain access to the housemaster's personal files during a midnight feast".
+The titles included "Should we come back to-morrow" (with Maurice Roeves) by James Graham and Midnight Feast (with Robert Addie) by Michael Wilcox.
+It told the story of "two public schoolboys [who] gain access to the housemaster's personal files during a midnight feast".
 Previously he had made a series for schools called Scot's History.
 In the one featuring Bonnie Price Charlie's retreat at Derby, the title role was played by a young Alan Rickman in one of his first TV appearances.

-Duncan produced the three-part story "Murder in Season" (with Ken Stott and Isla Blair. from the popular Scottish TV series Taggart in 1985, and he would go on to direct six complete storylines within the show between 1986 and 1990.
+Duncan produced the three-part story "Murder in Season" (with Ken Stott and Isla Blair. from the Scottish TV series Taggart in 1985, and he went on to direct six complete storylines within the show between 1986 and 1990.
 Knife Edge (with Iain Glen, Siobhan Redmond and Alex Norton as the butcher.)
 Death Call (with Alan Cumming, Julie Graham and John Cairney) The Killing Philosophy (with Sheila Greir and Phillip Dupuy) Cold Blood (with Diane Keen) Hostile Witness (Neil McKinven, Paul Higgans and Robert Carlyle) and Evil Eye (with Jill Gascoine and John Hannah) His other major television contribution in 1985 featured the Scottish folk musicians, The Corries with guests such as Judy Collins, Tom Paxton, Loudon Wainwright III, Lonnie Donegan and The Clancy Brothers with Tommy Makem, in a six-part series he produced and directed, entitled The Corries and Other Folk.